Holographic inflation and slow-roll inflation within R\'enyi entropic framework in the light of ACT DR6: Slow-Roll Inflation

-To examine the e-folds number $N$ during inflation, we adopt the range $50 \leq N \leq 60$, which simultaneously resolves the horizon and flatness problems and agrees with Planck 2018 results and ACT DR6.
-From the definition of $N$, the e-folds number can be expressed as \beq N = \ln \Big( \frac{a_e}{a_i} \Big) = \int^{t_e}_{t_i} H dt = -\int^{\phi_{e}}_{\phi_i} \frac{3H^{2}}{V_{,\phi}}d \phi. \eeq where the subscript $_{e}$ and $_{i}$ denote the times when inflation ended and began, respectively. $\phi_{e}$ is the scalar field at the end of inflation and can be solved from the relation $\epsilon_{e} \simeq 1$.
-By inserting $\phi_{e}$ into Eq.~(\ref{N01}), we obtain $\phi_i$ as a function of $N$, but owing to the power exponent $n$, this function does not admit an analytical form and must be evaluated numerically.
+{To examine the e-folds number $N$ during inflation, we adopt the range $50 \leq N \leq 70$, from which $N$ can be expressed as} \beq N = \ln \Big( \frac{a_e}{a_i} \Big) = \int^{t_e}_{t_i} H dt = -\int^{\phi_{e}}_{\phi_i} \frac{3H^{2}}{V_{,\phi}}d \phi. \eeq where the subscript $_{e}$ and $_{i}$ denote the times when inflation ended and began, respectively. $\phi_{e}$ is the scalar field at the end of inflation and can be solved from the relation $\epsilon_{e} \simeq 1$.
+By inserting $\phi_{e}$ into Equation~(\ref{N01}), we obtain $\phi_i$ as a function of $N$, but owing to the power exponent $n$, this function does not admit an analytical form and must be evaluated numerically.
 Then, substituting $\phi_{i}$ into the calculated expressions for $n_{s}$ and $r$, we can express $n_{s}$ and $r$ in terms of $N$.
-Different from the holographic inflation in previous section, the expressions for $n_{s}$, and $r$ in slow-roll inflation depend on the parameter $C^{2}$, $V_{0}$, $n$, and $N$, and cannot be expressed analytically.
-Accordingly, we perform numerical calculations and display their relationships using figures.
+Different from the holographic inflation in the previous section, the expressions for $n_{s}$, and $r$ in slow-roll inflation depend on {the parameters $C^{2}$, $\frac{\delta}{V_{0}}$, $n$, and $N$}, and cannot be expressed analytically.
+Accordingly, we perform numerical calculations {for the cases $n=\frac{1}{2}$ and $n=\frac{1}{3}$} and display their relationships using figures.